 A: ARIMIDEX 1MG TABLET is not recommended for use in children and adolescents under 18 years of age due to a lack of safety and effectiveness.
 Generally, breast cancer occurs in older women.
 However, consult your doctor for advice before taking ARIMIDEX 1MG TABLET.

-Q: Should calcium and vitamin D supplements be taken with ARIMIDEX 1MG TABLET?
+Q: Should calcium supplements be taken with ARIMIDEX 1MG TABLET?

 What is Arimidex?